tyralyn/fafo/systems_notes.md

 Increase timeout value for SSH command.

+### How can I check shared libraries/object dependencies of a binary?

+To see object dependencies of binary `ls`: `ldd /bin/ls`

+To find unused object dependencies: `ldd -u <file>`

+To perform relocations and report any missing objects from binary: `ldd -d <file>`

+To perform relocations and report any missing objects **and** functions from binary: `ldd -r <file>`

+This can be useful if you need to know what dependencies are missing from binaries, as well as identifying and removing any unused dependencies

 ### What is DHCP?

 DHCP is **D**ynamic **H**ost **C**onfiguration **P**rotocol.
 It emables networks to assign IP addresses dynamically (without a network administrator).